miniman13/videngwiki/guides/best-practices.md

 Test your network cables.
 When possible certify them.

 Don't mix your production protocols on the same VLAN.
 Seperate core services onto their own VLANs (ie Dante, NDI, ARTNET should all exist on their own network VLAN)

+## Audio

+It's recommended that phantom power be turned off when using ribbon microphones.